tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 **Wireguard**

 Configure a Wireguard server.
-Create a config file `wg0.conf` containing a private/public key.
+Create a configuration file `wg0.conf` containing a private/public key.

 *NOTE: Do not use these keys in production!*